ianhajra/ianhajra/README.md

 Hi there! 👋

-My name is Ian Hajra and I am a 21-year-old junior at Brown University.
+My name is Ian Hajra and I am a 21-year-old rising senior at Brown University.
 My academic and professional interests lie in the intersections of applied math and computer science and in the construction of computer systems.
 I have a deep passion for these fields and look forward to exploring them both independently and professionally.

 <!--
 **ianhajra/ianhajra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.